-Excludes construction costs and holdbacks of \$12.4 million (€8.1million) related to a 0.1 million square foot expansion paid during the fourth quarter of 2020.
+Excludes construction costs and holdbacks of \$12.4 million (€8.1million) related to a 0.1 million square foot

 The Trust acquired the leasehold interest in this property which resulted in the recognition of a right-of-use asset, including transaction costs, of \$105,373.
 The Trust will acquire freehold title to the property on December 1, 2029.